 Travel teaches children to be appreciative of other cultures

 Travel allows children to interact with other people – so similar to themselves in many ways – yet with different ways of doing things.
-Hopefully they will come to an understanding that culture is one of things that makes us unique and interesting.
+Hopefully, they will come to an understanding that culture is one of the things that makes us unique and interesting.